Inlining¶

 AC_NEVER_INLINE¶

-Macro to prevent inlining of a function.
+Macro to prevent inlining of a function, typically to reduce binary size.
+For example,